 The Spruce: What is Boxing Day?

 Evelyn R. Swett celebrates

-the convergence of creativity and climate action to inspire joy
+how creativity and climate action converge to inspire transformation and joy.

-is a weekly newsletter that hopefully inspires joy & new ways of being.
+is a bi-weekly viewsletter that hopefully inspires joy & transformation.
 It will include links to recent blog posts, updates about my work, and, best of all, inspirational action prompts for you to explore your creativity and passion for the world you love.
 Oh, and I promise I won't share your information (that would be so uncool) and I don't actually do promotions, but that text is required.